Quantitative Assessment of Finite-element Models for Magnetostatic Field Calculations: The Opera Application Suite

 The integration method can be misleading in another way as well.
 When boundary conditions are defined on symmetry planes in the beam region, the integration method provides an exact constraint by definition, because there are no sources on the constrained plane.
-For example, the vertical field component on the magnet axis from magnetization sources is calculated to be zero by definition, since the sources are only available in the 1/8 model, far from the beam.
+For example, the vertical field component on the magnet axis from magnetization sources is calculated to be zero by definition, since the sources are only available in the 1/16 model, far from the beam.
 This provides a distortion of the numerical model on the plane, with nodes neighboring the plane exhibiting larger derivatives to the plane than to other neighboring nodes.
 Again, the only way to improve obedience to the symmetry condition is to refine the mesh.
 The method of nodal interpolation produces violations of Maxwell's equations on the symmetry planes consistent with the accuracy of the finite-element model.

 So what criteria can be used to assess the accuracy of the field calculations in the field map?
 One idea might be to use the difference between the two types of field calculations, but the above discussion shows that such a comparison is fraught with systematics unrelated to the overall accuracy of the model.
 The Opera Post-processor provides a system variable which addresses the local accuracy of the field calculation.
 It compares the nodally interpolated field value to an average of scalar potential derivatives in the nodes making up the local cell.
 This variable, however, provides only a value for the numerical uncertainty in the magnitude of the magnetic field vector.
 Its intended purpose is to reveal regions in which the mesh requires refinement by comparison to other regions, not to provide a quantitative estimate of the field calculation accuracy.
 The quest for such a quantitative estimate motivated the present work.
-Our approach is described in Sec.~\ref{sec:diagnostics} below, using the CESR south arc quadrupole models for illustrative purposes.
+Our approach is described in Sec.~\ref{sec:diagnostics} below.